ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-two miles.
-We have writ­
-ten upon paper manufactured from
-iron, and have seen a book with
-leaves and binding of the same ma
-terial.
-Exchange.
-A PREACHMENT.
-O, manl if hard thy fortune, j
-However fata importune,
-Turn not to wrong.
-None find, or will,
-Thoir good enlargod by doing ill.
-As boats that row in Venie,
-Just so the lifo of man is;
-Our course grows crooked o&#x27;er the tide,
-With bnt a broken oaf to guide.
-Toy heart of oak then cherish,
-Or sure thy soul will perish;
-The soul is but a boat that gOM
-Whatever way the heart hath uhose.
-Irwin Kusaell,in Scribner&#x27;s for July.
 Printers and Printing.
 Many who condescend to. illumi­
 nate this dark world with the fire